LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/forwardResource/mtls-forward-delete.md

 **Request Body**

-same body as the client sends to the original endpoint.
+Body will be proxied as is to the remote  endpoint (LP-forward-url), so the body submitted will be as if contacting the LP-forward-url value directly.

 **Path Parameters**